rimelcheikh/RnX-SOTA/RnX_eval.md

 <a href="#Sundararajan17">[3]</a> Considering images with human-drawn bounding boxes around objects, and computing the percentage of pixel attribution inside the box.
 (Section 4)

+## Problems to consider
+- Differentiating between artifacts that stem from perturbing the data, a misbehaving model, and a misbehaving attribution method.